-We'll be running community forums in regional and urban centres, to provide a chance for people to ask questions, raise concerns and discuss how they might be involved.
-There will be over 30 in total, across the Natural Resource Management Zones where carp is a problem.
-We'll also post our presentations online for those who can't make it to the forums and areas we don't get a chance to visit.
+We are running community forums in regional and urban centres, to provide a chance for people to ask questions, raise concerns and discuss how they might be involved.
+During the 2017 community forums, we visited most of the areas where carp are a problem.
+Now, in early 2018, we're heading to the remainder.
+Check out the 2018 events!

 Stakeholder consultation | ongoing

 We have established this website as a hub for our communications and commenced consultation with stakeholders.
 Over the past months we have attended 72 meetings, consulting with an average of three different stakeholder groups per week.
 And, it's just the start.

 Carp coordinator Matt Barwick presents to a state team.
 Image: Pamela Milnes